James T. Gardner, PhD, Founder, CEO

 Personal Life

-Dr. Gardner lives in Willow Glen with his wife of thirty years, Laura, whom he met at USC in 1989.
+Jim lives in Willow Glen with his wife of thirty years, Laura, whom he met at USC in 1989.
 Together they have rescued numerous animals and currently share their home with three rescue cats.
 Beyond cycling, his interests include mathematics, traveling, art, and classical music.
-Since founding GKB, he has read over 200,000 pages of history, biography, and philosophy.
+Since founding Good Karma, he has read over 200,000 pages of history, biography, and philosophy.

 Kenneth grew up exploring the undeveloped around his home by bike.
 As a youth, he found bikes a tool for freedom and independence.
 He raced mountain bikes in college and worked at a bike shop.
 In 2005, Kenneth was a professional mechanic at Race Across America.
 He has been lucky enough travel a lot as an adult and is happy to be in California.
 Kenneth is passionate about helping people with their bikes.